Buying real estate in Luxembourg?

 Insights

-• Purchase taxes in Luxembourg are typically 7% of the property price (registration and transcription fees), though the "Bellegen Akt" tax credit can reduce this for qualifying primary residence buyers.
+• Standard purchase taxes in Luxembourg add up to 7% of the property price, though a government tax credit called "Bellegen Akt" can reduce that amount for qualifying buyers.

 Can buying property help me get permanent residency in Luxembourg?